 As the number of micro frontends increases, you need to come up with sound strategies to manage them efficiently.
 There will be more teams, more codebases, and more tools that’ll increase the complexity.
 Yes, this has started to sound like a frontend monolith, but a good roadmap and efficient strategies can easily mitigate this challenge.

 Since different teams will be working on the different micro frontends and might even use varying technologies, there is often the danger of not serving a consistent user experience.
 And so it’s crucial that you have a centralized document or strategy for frontend development with well-established guidelines.

 Even though you put together different frontend elements, the end product always needs to look like a single product.
 In such a case, communication between various components becomes of paramount importance.
 Moreover, since the micro-frontend architecture supports a decoupled system, enabling efficient communication channels might not always come naturally.

 With autonomous teams working to build the different micro frontends, code duplication is highly likely.
 This can increase the payload, which, in turn, significantly impacts a web application’s performance.
 When implementing the micro-frontend architecture, you need to make careful attempts at keeping such inefficiencies at bay.

 How Simform Can Help You Address These Micro Frontend Challenges?

 With more than a decade of experience, Simform has expertly assisted companies worldwide delivering excellent digital products and experiences.
-Our team of talented and experienced developers has successfully delivered multiple projects leveraging the micro-frontend architecture.
+Our team of talented and experienced software engineers has successfully delivered multiple micro frontend projects.